Coupled gas and bubble dynamics at the solidification front: Results and discussion

 \subsection{Experimental observations}

 We conducted horizontal solidification experiments by displacing a Hele-Shaw cell filled with carbonated water, at varying freezing velocities $V_{sf}$.
-A representative series of time-lapse 2D confocal images illustrating the freezing process is presented in figure~\ref{fig:figure2}A for $V = 20\mu m/s$.
+A representative series of time-lapse 2D confocal images illustrating the freezing process is presented in Fig.~\ref{fig:figure2}A for $V = 20\mu m/s$.

 In the observational frame, the solidification front remains stationary, whereas in the sample's reference frame, the solidification front progresses through the medium at a velocity $V_{sf}$.
 The ice appears black and the aqueous solution pink.
 Bubbles nucleate near or at the solidification front within several seconds of freezing.
 This process is attributed to the segregation of gas at the front, which results in a localized increase in gas concentration surpassing the critical nucleation threshold under the given experimental conditions.

+We performed preliminary observations by imaging the sample at various depths during solidification, and in particular close to the glass slides, to assess the influence of the glass slide on the bubble nucleation behavior.
+The glass slide do not appear to be preferential nucleation sites for the bubbles, and bubbles do not appear to stick to the glass slide.
+However, it is still possible that bubble nucleation occurs onto the glass slides and that bubble nearly instantaneously detach from the glass during the initial burst growth stage.
+All subsequent experiments were therefore performed in the middle of the sample.

 The following images, from $t=9s$ to $t=12s$, demonstrate that bubbles can experience an increase in size as a consequence of gas segregation and diffusion or through the coalescence of adjacent bubbles.

 The transfer of gas between a bubble and the surrounding liquid is regulated by the Laplace pressure, which is a function of the bubble's curvature.
 The bubbles eventually interact with the solidification front and undergo deformation during their engulfment ($t=16s$ and $t=33s$).
 Mechanical stresses acting on bubbles arise from the pushing effect of the solidification front.
 This mechanism has been described for solid particles ~\cite{Rempel2001}, and bubbles experience a similar effect~\cite{Park2006}.
 After engulfment of the bubbles by the front ($t=44s$), another cycle of gas segregation is initiated ($t=57s$), until the next nucleation event.

 The deformation experienced by a bubble during its interaction with the front is dictated by the equilibrium between gas segregation and diffusion at the solidification front, as well as the solidification velocity $V_{sf}$.
 This equilibrium can result in diverse morphologies of bubbles entrapped within the solid; some bubbles retain their spherical shape, some others undergo minor deformation resulting in egg-like shapes, and some are stretched during the interaction to become cylindrical.